massenz/mrct-futures/README.md

 Hardhat provides some basic functionality:

-Used `npx hardhat compile` to compile my `contracts` to `artifacts`, and then deploy with the `deploy.js` script:
+Used `npx hardhat compile` to compile my `contracts` to `artifacts` (these will be needed by `Web3Py` to extract the `ABI` and execute RPC calls against the contract).

+## Deployment

+Deploy with Hardhat using the `deploy.js` script

 ```
 └─( npx hardhat run ./scripts/deploy.js --network mumbai
 Token deployed to: 0x3ec2C1426A615F3bD59Ca31203657bc9E2e53d18
 ```

-## Deployment
+or locally to the Ganache blockchain:

 ```
-└─( npx hardhat run ./scripts/deploy.js --network mumbai
+└─( npx hardhat --network localhost run scripts/deploy.js
+Contract deployed to: 0x308Bd7f1518E68cF1811ad00e4bbF185dDcca43c
 ```

 The deployment of the Contract can be seen in the [TESTNET Polygon Explorer](https://mumbai.polygonscan.com/): use the address emitted by the script to confirm the transaction was successfully processed.